 1. You’re Still Loved

-Even if someone walked away… love didn’t.
-God’s love didn’t.
-The love within you didn’t.
+Even if someone walked away, love didn’t, God’s love for you didn’t, and the love within you didn’t.
 How you gave, trusted, and showed up is not gone.
 It still exists.
 And it still matters.

 2. This Pain Has a Purpose

 It’s hard to see it now, but this pain is shaping something new in you.
 You are developing strength and growing in wisdom and Compassion.
-You’re becoming a version of yourself you’ve never met before.
+You’re becoming a version of yourself you’ve never met before, and that’s a blessing.

 3. You’re Allowed to Take Care of Yourself